saoirse-defi/CI-MS4-Farm2Table/README.md

 This section will outline the key elements within this application giving descriptions on the purpose of each element.

-### Error Handling

-#### Flash Messages

-#### API Exceptions

-#### Other Low Level Exceptions

-Other low level exceptions such as client-side errors (4xx) or server-side errors (5xx) will also be handled, describing to the user which error occurred.
-The user will also have an option to either return to their homepage or the login page depending on their credentials.

 #### Lottie Player Animations

 Lottie provides lightweight animation hosting which provides significantly smaller footprint than conventional animations.